sudosu404/tailnet-lib/docs/content/docs/v2/advanced/tailscale.md

-This document guides you through the different authentication and configuration options for Tailscale with TSDProxy.
+This document guides you through the different authentication and configuration options for Tailscale with Tailnet.

 ## Authentication Methods

-TSDProxy supports three authentication methods with Tailscale: OAuth, OAuth (manual), and AuthKey.
+Tailnet supports three authentication methods with Tailscale: OAuth, OAuth (manual), and AuthKey.

 ### OAuth